Carbon Reduction Plan

 Limitations to meeting our reduction targets

-In our baseline year, all our projects were UK based.
-However, in the current reporting year, we have a live project site internationally.
-This has increased our scope 3 emissions due to international travel of our employees.
-Due to the location, it has also made access to renewable energy or a steady supply of biodiesel difficult.
+Due to the location of our some of our international projects, access to alternative fuel sources is a challenge.
+This results in heavier reliance on diesel to run our project sites.
 As we continue to improve the accuracy and consistency of our reporting, we will include wider categories of Scope 3 data, resulting in an increase in emissions reported compared to the baseline year.
+In our baseline year, our scope 3 emissions included only employee travel and commuting.
+This year, we included the well to tank emissions associated with fuel on our projects.
 The graph below shows the emissions produced in our baseline and reporting year, followed by a 5 year cycle forecast.
 Due to the nature of the business, fluctuations are expected for our absolute emissions data.
-Therefore, we will continue to use carbon intensity ratio alongside our emissions data to determine the effectiveness of our initiatives and measures.

 Carbon Reduction Projects